10% discount on holidays throughout March 2023 (3 night stay minimum).

 Guest cloakroom with hanging space and WC.

-Bedroom one is rear facing with zip and link beds which can be set up as a 6’ super king or 3’ twin as preferred, side tables, dressing table, chest of drawers, cupboard with hanging space.
+Bedroom one is rear facing with fixed 6' super king bed, side tables, dressing table, chest of drawers, cupboard with hanging space.

 En-suite bathroom with large shower with rainforest head, heated towel rail, large basin and WC.